storj-archived/core/doc/protocol.md

 neighboring nodes are interested.

 ```
-Filter 0 [...] - Topics which WE are subscribed
+Filter 0 [...] - WE are subscribed
-Filter 1 [...] - Topics which OUR 3 NEAREST NEIGHBORS are subscribed
+Filter 1 [...] - 3 NEAREST NEIGHBORS are subscribed
-Filter 2 [...] - Topics which OUR NEIGHBORS' 3 NEAREST NEIGHBORS' are subscribed
+Filter 2 [...] - NEIGHBORS' 3 NEAREST NEIGHBORS' are subscribed
 ```

 The Storj network expects these blooms filters to be constructed and modified